 The Four Stages of Asset Lifecycle Management

-The asset management lifecycle can be broadly categorized into four key stages:
+The asset management lifecycle includes four stages: planning, acquisition, maintenance, and disposal.

-3. Operation and Maintenance: After deployment, the asset enters its operational phase, where it contributes to the organization’s activities.
+- Operation and Maintenance: After deployment, the asset enters its operational phase, where it contributes to the organization’s activities.
 Regular maintenance is crucial during this stage to ensure optimal performance, extend the asset’s lifespan, and prevent unexpected failures.
-IT asset lifecycle management plays a vital role here, ensuring assets digital transformation and infrastructure remains functional and secure.
+IT asset management plays a vital role here, ensuring assets digital transformation and infrastructure remains functional and secure

 By meticulously managing each stage, organizations can maximize the value derived from their assets and make informed decisions regarding repairs, upgrades, or replacements.